Building A Matcha Tea Shop Case Study

 The Product Opportunity

-We found plenty of people loved matcha and couldn’t get enough of it.
-Lattes, pastries and boba.
-But also wanted to take this love home and gift it to others.
+We found plenty of people who loved matcha and couldn’t get enough.
+They were into lattes, pastries, and boba but also wanted to take this love home and give it to others.

-We will talk more about the online sales aspect later on, but having a matcha theme cafe allowed us to take social media and Shopify by storm with unique user-generated content and get a piece of How Matcha at home.
+We will discuss the online sales aspect later, but having a matcha-themed cafe allowed us to take social media and Shopify by storm with unique user-generated content and provide customers with the opportunity to have How Matcha at home.

 Ranking Locally

-We greatly benefited from developing a local marketing matrix to outrank all of our competitors.
+We greatly benefited from developing a local marketing matrix to outrank our competitors.

-Some of these strategies we employed was having a beautiful A-board out on the sidewalk for people passing to see on the street and across the street should they not look up at our sign.
+One of our strategies was having a beautiful A-board out on the sidewalk for people passing to see on and across the street should they not look up at our sign.

 We extensively researched local businesses and schools and partnered with them for special events.
 We also launched ourselves on numerous loyalty platforms as well.
 Having virtual loyalty programs and physical cards allowed us to extend our reach well beyond what anyone else could.

-Local PR was also a huge part of this section of our launch.
-We wanted to be as visible as possible.
-We ended up being published in local newspapers and prints; we also ended up being published in numerous online publications as well.
+Local PR was also a huge part of this section of our launch since we wanted to be as visible as possible.
+We ended up being published in local newspapers and prints; we were also featured in numerous online publications.

 It sits below a residential block: